murex/pmx/README.md

 ## Working with Optimized Code

 `pmx` relies on the arguments to be passed onto stack.
-When code is compiled with optimization, the compiler may optimize out arguments for efficiency. `pmx` provides a macro to instrument the function and save a copy of the arguments on the stack for easy argument extraction.
+When code is compiled with optimization, the compiler may optimize out arguments for efficiency. `pmx` provides two macros to instrument the function/method and save a copy of the arguments on the stack for easy argument extraction.

-To instrument a function, call the `PMX_INSTRUMENT()` macro with all the argument at the very first line of the function.
+To instrument a C or static C++ function, call the `PMX_INSTRUMENT()` macro with all the argument at the very first line of the function.
+Similarly, use `PMX_INSTRUMENT_METHOD()` macro to instrument C++ non-static methods.

 ```cpp
 #include "pmxsupport.h"